stvkoch/stest/README.md

 Don't change tests, the only exception is the construction of objects if you desire (but without breaking the tests): https://github.com/uniplaces/stest/blob/master/tests/Uniplaces/STest/Tests/FindListingsTest.php#L171

+If you can try to make possible to add new specifications to the Finder without directly touch Finder code.
+Also any hard coded value in ListingFinder should be able easily configured.